schoi1337/schoi1337.github.io/_posts/2023-11-06-linkvortex.md

 tags: ["ctf", "penetration testing", "htb", "cybersecurity", "htb writeup", "linkvortex", "htb walkthrough", "hackthebox", "writeup"]
 ---

+This machine simulates a web server vulnerable to blind command injection through an obfuscated input vector.

+Initial access was achieved by chaining subtle response behavior in a URL parameter to identify a command injection sink.
+With no immediate output, I used time-based payloads to confirm execution.

+The box highlights the importance of error-handling observations and persistence in exploiting seemingly silent vectors.

+Privilege escalation involved misconfigured SUID binaries with unexpected capabilities — a good example of pivoting from web to local enumeration.

 ## Enumeration

 >- Fuzzing subdomain gave `dev.linkvortex.htb`